Nashville Cosmetic & Implant Dentistry: Adam Cottrill, DMD

 Because dental implantation is a surgical procedure, it’s essential that the patients who have it done have healthy gums, adequate bone mass, and good overall health.
 Although some areas of insufficient bone mass can be corrected with bone grafting, not all areas of bone can benefit from grafting.

 To make sure you do have enough bone mass, you’ll have a 3D cone beam CT scan before surgery.
 This special X-ray produces a 3D image of your teeth, soft tissues, nerves, and bones.
-The image reveals essential details about your bone structure and helps Dr. LuBovich determine the exact type of implants you need.
+The image reveals essential details about your bone structure and helps Dr. Cottrill determine the exact type of implants you need.

 Dental implant surgery is an in-office procedure performed under local anesthesia.